Hamtar0/Gladys-Xiaomi-Mi-Home/README.md

 To install this module :

-- Create a key/value in "Parameters > Parameters" in Gladys admin : GATEWAY_XIAOMI on the left field (key), and the password dev on th right field (value)
 - Install the module in Gladys
 - Reboot Gladys
+- Go to "Parameters > Parameters" in Gladys admin and change the value of XIAOMI_GATEWAY_IDENTIFIER_<the identifier of the gateway on your devices view> "default_value" by the dev password in Mi Home app.
 - Voilà !

 ## To do